22vv0/asphyxia_plugins/README.md

 - Implement rival registration and rival PB display in-game
 - Updated missing `score_str` and `record_str` param values
 - PB scores now store lamp and grade for rivaldata_load
+- Updated profile customization loading to support random selection per-credit

 ### WebUI

 - Added `Profile > Rivals` page: add and remove up to 10 rivals and register up to 3 to compare scores with in-game
+- Updated the customization options in `Profile > Settings` to allow for random customization items to be used.

 musicdb.xml Usage Guide
 ===========